ccoenraets/salesforce-developer-workshop/index.md

 ### Prerequisites

-To complete this workshop, all you need is a modern browser and a connection to the Internet.
+- To complete this workshop, all you need is a modern browser and a connection to the Internet
+- No prior knowledge of Salesforce is required

-A working knowledge of Object Oriented Programming is assumed.
+- A working knowledge of Object-Oriented Programming is assumed

 ### Browser Requirements